Dropbox Inc. (DBX)’s latest performance is not what we had anticipated - News Daemon

 Dropbox Inc. (NASDAQ: DBX) Trading Performance Indicators

-Take a look at Dropbox Inc.’s (DBX) current performance indicators.
-Last quarter, stock had a quick ratio of 1.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.44.
-Likewise, its price to free cash flow for the trailing twelve months is 10.61.
+Here are Dropbox Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.48.
+Likewise, its price to free cash flow for the trailing twelve months is 10.73.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 1.84, a number that is poised to hit 0.46 in the next quarter and is forecasted to reach 2.07 in one year’s time.